benibela/xidel/readme.txt

    xidel http://www.example.org --extract //title

 Instead of one or more urls, you can also pass file names or the xml data itself (xidel "<html>.." ...).
-The --extract option can be abbreviated as -e, and there are five different kind of extract expressions:
+The --extract option can be abbreviated as -e, and there are few different kind of extract expressions:

   1 ) XPath 2 expressions, with some changes and additional functions.